-- They are inexpensive.
+- Even given continual increases in rates, umbrella policies are inexpensive.
 Cost varies, but an average family with a house and 2 cars can get $1M coverage for $300 or less a year.
 If the policy is used even once it will likely pay for a lifetime of coverage.

 - Lots of accidents happen to friends, family, or people you know.
 An umbrella policy will be there to provide financial support if that is the results of a lawsuit.

 - It’s a way to build a moat around your assets.
 At Welch Financial Planning, we obviously talk about personal finances and retirement a lot.
 I like to joke that no one has ever drawn up a financial plan where in year 21 you get sued for $1M, most of your assets disappear, and you have to start over financially.
 An umbrella policy is a tool to use to help prevent that from happening.

 The need for an umbrella policy can be somewhat correlated to the amount of assets you have and your lifestyle.
 More assets create a greater chance of litigation.
 Although, just because you don’t have assets doesn’t mean you won’t be asked to pay a lawsuit later in life.
 With statutes of limitations and using the legal process to collect, you may have to pay for a lawsuit 10-20 years later.